 The Universal Print Management Service can be used to support remote printing.
 Universal Print is a modern cloud-based print solution that provides robust and centralized print management capabilities and a straightforward user experience to Microsoft Office 365 users.

-By default, the McpManagementService is stopped.
+By default, the McpManagementService is set to Manual.
 You can check this in the Services Manager app.
 Follow the steps below:

 - Press the Win + R keys to open the Run command box.

 - The above command will open the Services Manager app.
 Scroll down and locate McpManagementService.

 - Once you find it, right-click on it and select Properties.
 You will see its Startup type is set to Manual and its Service status is Stopped.

 Fix McpManagementService Error Code 15100 on Windows 11

 If you face this McpManagementService Error Code 15100 on your Windows 11 computer try the following suggestions:

 1] Change McpManagementService startup type